 MIT began its annual commemoration of Dr. Martin Luther King, Jr. in 1975, seven years after his assassination.
-The memorial activities featured a breakfast or dinner and lectures by prominent speakers.
+The memorial activities featured a breakfast or dinner and lectures by prominent speakers, including a keynote address by Coretta Scott King in 1994.
 Martin Luther King Day was designated an Institute holiday in 1976, a decade before its first official observance as a federal holiday.
-These public events paved the way for bringing several visiting professors across disciplines to campus each academic year.
+Hosted by the Office of the President, these celebrations continue to feature remarks from MIT leadership, from each of the recipients of that year’s MLK Leadership Awards, from a staff speaker nominated by the community, and from a keynote speaker who is a prominent leader, nationally or in the local community, in accordance with Dr. King’s dual emphasis on global and local issues.
+These public events also paved the way for bringing several visiting professors across disciplines to campus each academic year.

 In 1988, MIT appointed a committee chaired by Professor Michael Feld of the Physics Department (and who happened to be astronaut Ronald E. McNair‘s PhD advisor and mentor).
 The Institute Committee was charged with considering how MIT could further call community attention to Dr. King’s life, work, and contributions.
 Among the committee’s recommendations were the establishment of the MLK Visiting Scholars program in 1991 and its expansion, the MLK Visiting Professors program, in 1995.
 Since then, the MLK Visiting Professors and Scholars Program has enriched the intellectual life of MIT.